Safeguarding

 • All concerns are reported and recorded.
 The mantra "if in doubt, fill it out", ensures all staff feel confident in reporting all matters of concern.

-Prevent Strategy
+The Prevent Strategy

 From July 2015 all schools have a duty to safeguard children from radicalisation and extremism.
 We apply the same rigour and diligence in protecting our pupils from extremist and violent views as we do from other dangers.

-The Single Point of Contact for Holy Trinity is Mrs. P. Gough (Head Teacher).
+The Single Point of Contact for Holy Trinity is Mrs P Gough (Head Teacher).

 Please contact her through the school's office, should you have any concerns both in and outside of school in relation to extremist activity